Analysis | The Trump campaign has a new effort to rebut his lousy poll numbers. It’s not good.

 It’s not terribly surprising that a nominee facing a large field would wind up with less than half of the votes cast in the primary.
 After all, that’s what happened to Trump in 2016.

-It's not the same situation, of course, since the Republican primary in 2016 was contested until early May.
-Of course, Trump's campaign also had the ability to campaign, which Biden's didn't, given the coronavirus pandemic.
-The Trump campaign's celebration of its robust support this year is due in part to its unusual decision to campaign hard and turn out voters despite not facing a serious opponent — and, in fact, working to limit any primary opposition.
+It’s not the same situation, of course, because the Republican primaries in 2016 were contested until early May.
+Still, Trump’s campaign also had the ability to campaign, which Biden’s didn’t, given the coronavirus pandemic.
+The Trump campaign’s celebration of its robust support this year is due in part to its unusual decision to campaign hard and turn out voters despite not facing a serious opponent — and, in fact, working to limit any primary opposition.

 Stepien also cites recent Fox News and New York Times-Siena College polls to demonstrate that Trump has an advantage in enthusiasm among voters this year.